obsidian-tasks-group/obsidian-tasks/docs/queries/sorting.md

 Info
 {: .label .label-blue }
+If you want tasks to be sorted the way they were sorted before urgency was introduced, add the following `sort` expressions to your queries:

+    ```tasks
+    sort by status
+    sort by due
+    sort by path
+    ```

+---

+Info
+{: .label .label-blue }
 Sorting by description should take into account `[[Links]]` and `[Links with an|Alias]` (note pipe).
 It should also take into account `*italics*` and `==highlights==`.
-It sorts by the text contained within.
+It sorts by the text that's visible in preview mode.

 ---